YoukarC/lamiquiattend-privacy/en.md

 **Nothing.** The app does not request internet access permission: it is technically unable to send any data anywhere, to any service, at any time.
+Android's automatic backup is turned off: game data is copied neither to your Google account nor to another phone.

 ## Advertising